lockedatapublished/blog/content/posts/2018-08-01-math-destruction.md

 Writing the actual animation code
 ==================================

-The first part of the code consisted in drawing random points and using them as basis for a Voronoi tesselation inside a box.
+The first part of the code consisted of drawing random points and using them as a basis for a Voronoi tesselation inside a box.

 ```r